 St. Clair is a somewhat small city located in the state of Michigan.
 With a population of 5,279 people and four constituent neighborhoods, St. Clair is the 186th largest community in Michigan.

-St. Clair is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, St. Clair is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in St. Clair who work in management occupations (10.86%), office and administrative support (10.11%), and healthcare (9.62%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, St. Clair is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, St. Clair is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in St. Clair who work in management occupations (10.99%), sales jobs (10.74%), and office and administrative support (8.74%).

-The education level of St. Clair citizens is a little higher than the average for US cities and towns: 22.59% of adults in St. Clair have at least a bachelor's degree.
+The overall education level of St. Clair is somewhat higher than in the average US city of 21.84%: 28.75% of adults 25 and older in the city have at least a bachelor's degree.

-The per capita income in St. Clair in 2010 was $30,863, which is upper middle income relative to Michigan and the nation.
-This equates to an annual income of $123,452 for a family of four.
+The per capita income in St. Clair in 2018 was $38,542, which is wealthy relative to Michigan and the nation.
+This equates to an annual income of $154,168 for a family of four.
 However, St. Clair contains both very wealthy and poor people as well.

 The people who call St. Clair home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of St. Clair residents report their race to be White, followed by Asian.
-Important ancestries of people in St. Clair include German, English, Polish, Irish, and French.
+Important ancestries of people in St. Clair include German, English, Irish, Polish, and Italian.

 The most common language spoken in St. Clair is English.
-Other important languages spoken here include Italian and Greek.
+Other important languages spoken here include Polish and Italian.